khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 ### Specifications

+Tree trunks, branches, and leaves all possess a title.
+Additionally, they may also contain other descriptive elements such as a paragraph or label.
+Since tree trunks and branches are collapsible, they should be paired with an icon that clearly signify the change of state (expand/collapse).
+This state can be triggered by clicking either the icon, the title, or the row.
+Trees should visually reflect the hierarchy and relationship differences between its elements using spacing (margin/padding) and/or lines.

 #### Tree trunk

 The tree trunk is the starting point of the tree.
-At a minimum, tree trunks possess a title which should inform the user of the content within the related branches and leaves.
-An icon is used to signify that the element is expandable and collapsible.
-This can be triggered by clicking either the icon, the title, or the row.
-If the tree represents a navigation structure with links (e.g., Group Link > Link project 1, Link project 2), clicking the title could display the tree content in another page.
-Additionally, tree trunks may also contain other descriptive elements such as a paragraph or label.
+Tree trunks' title informs the user of the content within the related branches and leaves.
+If the tree represents a navigation structure with links (e.g., Group Link > Link project 1, Link project 2), clicking the title could display the tree content on another page.

 #### Branch

 Branches are directly related to tree trunks.
-They also possess a title, which directly refer to the tree trunk title, as well as an icon, to signify the expandable and collapsable states.
+Their title directly refers to the tree trunk title.
 Expanding a branch element would unveil a leaf.

 #### Leaf

-Leaves are the smallest element possible within the tree, they too possess a title.
-The title should be as specific as possible about the underlying content (e.g., Charts).
-Leaves should remain tied to a tree.
+Leaves are the smallest element possible within the tree.
+The title should be as specific as possible about the underlying content (e.g.Charts).
+Leaves should remain tied to a branch.

 ## Demo